kestral246/tunnelmaker/README.md

 --------
 - Create paths, bridges, and tunnels in all sixteen possible advtrains track directions with one click.
 - Also digs up or down in the eight possible advtrains slope track directions.
-- Digging mode and options can be set using new user config menu.
+- Digging mode and options can be set using new User Options menu.
 - Supports Advanced trains mod with gravel embankment, arched and optionally lined tunnels, and two widths of bridges.
 - Supports Bike mod with two widths of cobblestone pathways and bridges, along with unlined tunnels.
 - Supports general excavation with unlined and lined tunnels.